Windows Store app Development Snack: Dealing with Async warnings

-In this post I am going to look at a side effect you find a lot with when using the new async modifiers: compiler warnings.
-While this post is in my Windows Store app dev series, it applies equally well to development on .NET 4.5 with ASP.NET, WCF, WPF etc… really anywhere you use Async.
+In this post, I’ll look at a side effect you often encounter when using the new async modifiers: compiler warnings.
+While this post is part of my Windows Store app development series, it applies equally well to development on .NET 4.5 with ASP.NET, WCF, WPF, and anywhere else you use async.

 CS1998